ucbrise/flor/README.md

 ```bash
 $ python -m flor serve 0
 ```
-(where 0 is replaced by the GPU id.)
+(where 0 is replaced by the GPU id).

 You can check the progress of your jobs with the following query: